OSAS/rh-events/2013/OSCON.md

 For more information, see: <http://www.oscon.com/oscon2013>

+## Hardware Hacking With Your Kids
+### Name: Dave Neary
+### Time:  Thursday July 25, 5:00pm - 5:40pm PDT
+### Room: Portland Ballroom

+How do you grow the next generation of hackers?
+New little humans are clean slates.
+As parents, we get to fill them full of seditious thoughts about the value of sharing and taking control of your environment.

+As a parent of three kids, now 10, 7 and 5 years old, I’ve worked my way through the challenges of getting my kids enthusiastic about technology while avoiding the temptation of doing too much, too soon.
+This is one parent’s story of bringing his kids from pre-school construction toys through to building a solar powered Arduino-driven car built in part with components scavenged from old electronic toys.

+Come and hear lessons learned, get ideas for toys and approaches you might not be aware of, and please share what has worked for you!

 ##The Linux Way: Rebuilding The Unix Way for a New Era
 ### Name: Andy Grover
 ### Time: Friday July 26, 2013 11:00am - 11:40am PDT